ibm-cloud-docs/dl/order-connect.md

       * Multiplier – The multiplier is the number of times that a hello packet is missed before BFD declares the neighbor down.
 This value can range from 1 to 255.
 The default multiplier value is 3.

    * **Prioritize direct links with AS prepends** - Adjust route preference by lengthening AS paths with multiples of the BGP Autonomous System Number (ASN).
 When the prefix is matched, the longer AS path becomes a lower priority for the BGP router.
 For more information, see [Prepending an AS path to influence route priority](/docs/dl?topic=dl-prepend-as-paths).

+   * **Filter your import routes** - Select a default filter to either permit or deny all routes unmatched by active route filters.
+By default, all import routes are permitted.
+Next, click **Configure filters** to start creating import route filters.
+To prioritize filters, drag and drop the icon next to the Order number in the table.
+Click **Save** to save your configuration.
+For more information, see [Filtering routes](/docs/dl?topic=dl-filter-routes).

+   * **Filter your export routes** - Select a default filter to either permit or deny all routes unmatched by active route filters.
+By default, all export routes are permitted.
+Next, click **Configure filters** to start creating export route filters.
+To prioritize filters, drag and drop the icon next to the Order number in the table.
+Click **Save** to save your configuration.
+For more information, see [Filtering routes](/docs/dl?topic=dl-filter-routes).

 1. In the Connections section, select the type of network connection that you want to bind to the {{site.data.keyword.dl_short}} gateway.
 You can select a connection type when you create a direct link, or after your direct link is provisioned.

    Select from the following connection types: